Project Hawaii - Lurssen Yachts Motor Yacht

 Design

-Project Hawaii measures 87.00 metres in length.Her exterior design and interior design is by Bannenberg & Rowell Design.
+Project Hawaii measures 87.00 metres in length and has a beam of 13.80 feet.Her exterior design and interior design is by Bannenberg & Rowell Design.

 Bannenberg & Rowell is an award-winning superyacht design studio based in Fulham , the direct descendent of the Jon Bannenberg studio established in the early 1960s.